Semiconcavity for the minimum time problem in presence of time delay effects: Introduction

 where $ \theta(x,u)$ is the first time at which the trajectory starting at $x\in \mathbb{R}^n$ with control $u$ reaches the target $\mathcal K,$ i.e.

 The value function associated to the optimal control problem \eqref{mtpnodel} is called the {\em minimum time function} and it is the function $T:\mathcal{R}\rightarrow\mathbb{R}$ defined as

 \\The minimum time problem \eqref{mtpnodel} is a classical topic in control theory that has caught the attention of many researchers in the past decades.
 In particular, the regularity properties of the minimum time function $T$ given by \eqref{mtfnodel} have been largely investigated.
 It is known that, under a controllability assumption known as the Petrov condition (see \cite{Petrov1, Petrov2}), the minimum time function is locally Lipschitz continuous in the reachable set.
 However, there are simple examples showing that the minimum time function fails to be differentiable everywhere.
 In \cite{Cansin}, it has been proved that, under suitable assumptions, the minimum time function is semiconcave in $\mathcal{R}\setminus \mathcal{K}.$ The semiconcavity result has been then extended to general exit time problems in \cite{CPS}.
-Moreover, it has been proved in \cite{Bardi} that the minimum time function is the unique viscosity solution of a suitable Hamilton-Jacobi-Belmann equation.
+Moreover, it has been proved in \cite{Bardi} that the minimum time function is the unique viscosity solution of a suitable Hamilton-Jacobi-Bellman equation.
 Semiconcavity is a very useful property to get uniqueness results for weak solutions of Hamilton-Jacobi equations.
 Also, the semiconcavity property allows deriving some optimality conditions (see e.g. \cite{CFS} for the minimum time function, \cite{Luong, pignotti} for exit time problems).
 For more details on semiconcave functions, Hamilton-Jacobi theory and viscosity solutions we refer to \cite{Cannarsa_libro, Capuzzo, CL,CEL}.
-For other results regarding semiconcavity of different types of equations see for instance \cite{Albano, ABC, ACS, Bonnet, Han}. \\In this paper, we deal with the minimum time problems for the delayed control system
+For other results regarding semiconcavity of different types of equations see for instance \cite{Albano, ABC, ACS, Bonnet, Han}.